Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Generating Formal Logic Deduction Corpus

 \section{Generating Formal Logic Deduction Corpus}

 The previous deduction corpora \cite{clark2020transformers,betz-etal-2021-critical} used limited or arbitrary sets of deduction rules.
 However, as we saw in \cref{sec:formal_logic}, the axioms should be the most generalizable to various deduction rules.
 Thus, we propose a framework named \coolFont{FLD} (\coolFont{F}ormal \coolFont{L}ogic \coolFont{D}eduction), which generates examples of multistep deduction constructed from the axioms.

-We designed \coolFont{FLD} to be highly flexible, i.e., configurable and/or extensible by options or external template files as in \cref{tb:framework_comparison}, so that we can generate and analyze various patterns of corpora.
+Another important feature of \coolFont{FLD} is that the statements in the examples are constructed randomly except logical structures (i.e., they have no semantics), so that referring to existing knowledge never helps solve the task, but only adhering to deduction rules solves the task.
+Finally, we designed \coolFont{FLD} to be highly flexible as in \cref{tb:framework_comparison}, so that we can generate and analyze various patterns of corpora.

-We show examples of generated instances in \cref{appendix:fig:FLD_output_sample}.
+We show generated examples in \cref{fig:FLD_example,appendix:fig:FLD_output_sample}.
 Below, we overview each module.
 For intuitive understanding, refer to the corresponding part of \cref{fig:framework_overview}.
 For the detailed implementations, refer to \cref{appendix:sec:FLD}.